 Some things to think about while doing bug study and investigation:

-- Be patient with the critters since they play an essential role in their outside environment.
+- Be patient with the critters since they are essential in their outside environment.

 - You should never interact with insects without making sure they are safe.